DaveBenham/VenomModules/README.md

 ## RHYTHM EXPLORER CV EXPANDER
 ![Rhythm Explorer CV Expander module image](doc/REXCV.png)
 Adds three channels of stepped CV output for each division of the parent Rhythm Explorer.
-All three channels for a division are updated each time the division fires.
+All three channels for a division are updated each time the division fires, and the randomly generated CV repeats in a pattern the same way as the Rhythm Explorer division gates.
 The Rhythm Explorer module supports one expander on either side, so each division can have as many as 6 channels of CV.

 ### Unlabled direction button
 Determines which direction the expander looks for the parent Rhythm Explorer